- Year: 1983

 Meg Tilly does a fine job as Mary Loomis, and I really enjoy Robert Loggia as Dr. Raymond, one of the unquestionably good characters in the film.
 However, Dennis Franz is pretty unbearable, and the character of Mrs. Spool does a lot to ruin the movie.

-Well it’s my second review in a row where Jerry Goldsmith does the score, but in this case, it’s a sequel to a movie he didn’t originally score.
-I actually really enjoy the opening theme, simply for not trying to duplicate Bernard Herrmann’s original, but then later on in the film he does anyway.
+Jerry Goldsmith provides the score, and I like the opening theme, especially because it doesn’t just try to be Bernard Herrmann’s original.
+However, later on in the film he tries to duplicate it anyway.
 The sets look great, even in color, but there’s nothing about the direction that comes anyway near Hitchcock’s.

 If it wasn’t trying so hard to be the first Psycho as well as trying so hard to be a generic slasher, there’s actually not a bad idea hidden in Psycho II.
 Unfortunately, it disappears somewhere in the second act, and we get a really poorly written generic mess.